 Below you’ll find the 5 things you need to think about before traveling with car seats followed by each of the alternatives to traveling with a car seat.
 We’ve included tips on how to travel with car seats and when each of the other options would work best.

-Are you comfortable holding your baby or toddler for the flight or having them on their own seat without a safety restraint?
+Are you comfortable holding your baby or toddler for the duration of the flight or having them on their own seat without a safety restraint?

 Are you renting a car from the airport or taking a taxi?
 Is there public transportation or a hotel shuttle from the airport to your hotel?